Back

 The specialty cakes are more customised and require additional skill and effort.
 For instance, users may wonder how much do wedding cakes cost and how long it takes to bake a birthday cake.
 So, you need to establish a solid system to manage special cakes, letting users know the exact cost of cakes.

 Now, realising the difference, determine the base price for basic cakes.
 For specialty cakes, account for the additional time, expertise level, and resources required to create unique designs and incorporate special requests.
-This may involve higher ingredient costs, intricate decorations, or custom flavours.
+This may involve higher ingredient costs, intricate decorations, or custom flavours and many more hours of your time.

 Offer cake sizes and tiers